Manketti wood for friction fire lighting

 Choosing the correct wood for a fire-lighting set

-Manketti wood of young branches is exceptionally light, with an air-dry wood density of between 0,17 – 0,27 g/cm3 at a moisture content of 12%.
+Manketti wood of young branches is exceptionally light, with an air-dry wood density of 0,17 – 0,27 g/cm3 at a moisture content of 12%.
 These figures were obtained from the African Wood Database, which can be found here.

 Hand drill friction fire with Manketti wood